Enrique Bernoldi: Early career

 Bernoldi was born on 19 October 1978, in Curitiba, Paraná.
 He originally wanted to be a jockey because he liked horses but he received a go-kart from his parents as a gift for his seventh birthday.
 Bernoldi gained the inspiration to drive from watching fellow compatriots Nelson Piquet and Ayrton Senna.
 He began karting when he was nine years old, and he won multiple regional and national titles.
 Bernoldi won the Brazilian Paulista Kart Championship every year from 1989 to 1991 and claimed title honours in the Brazilian Kart Championship in 1990 and 1991.
 He went on to finish third at the 1992 Paulista Kart Championship in Brazil as well as placing third in the 1993 South American Kart Championship and fourth in the 1993 Pan-American Kart Championship.

-He travelled to Europe at age 16 to begin his car racing career.
+He travelled to Europe at the age of sixteen to begin his car racing career.
 He entered the Formula Alfa Boxer series in Italy, where he finished fourth in his first race.
 Following a successful single entry in the Championnat de France Formule Renault, Bernoldi then entered the Eurocup Formula Renault 2.0 and won on his debut, the final round of the series.
-The following year he took in nine victories in eleven rounds and the title, before entering British Formula Three with the Promatecme team in 1997.
+The following year, he took in nine victories in eleven rounds and the title, before entering British Formula Three with the Promatecme team in 1997.
 Bernoldi was hospitalised after he was involved in a road traffic accident in January 1997 and required physiotherapy to recover in time for his F3 debut two months later.
 He took his first victory at Spa-Francorchamps en route to fifth in the championship, and also finished third at that year's Macau Grand Prix.
 Bernoldi remained with Promatecme for 1998 to take six more victories, and he was able to finish runner-up to compatriot Mario Haberfeld.
 He finished second at the 1998 Masters of Formula 3 and third at the 1998 Macau Grand Prix.